-Phenol are the organic compounds containing benzene ring bonded to a hydroxyl group.
+This topic explains the preparation of phenols from haloarenes, benzene sulphonic acid, diazonium salts, cumene.
+Phenol is the organic compound containing benzene ring bonded to a hydroxyl group.
 They are also known as carbolic acids.
 They are weak acids and generally form phenoxide ions by losing one positive hydrogen ion (H+) from hydroxyl group.
-In earlier days, phenol were primarily synthesized from coal tar.
+In earlier days, phenol was primarily synthesized from coal tar.
 Nowadays, with advancements in technologies, certain new methods have come up for the preparation of phenols in laboratories.
 In laboratories, phenol is primarily synthesized from benzene derivatives.
 Some of the methods of preparation of phenols are explained below:

-For detailed discussions on preparation of phenols, please visit Byju’s.
+For detailed discussions on the preparation of phenols, please download BYJU’S app.

 Practise This Question